-To maximize positioning accuracy, a dual encoder configuration (dualloop control) is used.
-This owerful technique allows one encoder (on the motor) to be used to stabilize the motion, while the second (on the stage) is used for positioning accuracy, with all of the control details handled by the Magellan chip.
+To maximize positioning accuracy, a dual encoder configuration (dual loop control) is used.
+This powerful technique allows one encoder (on the motor) to be used to stabilize the motion, while the second (on the stage) is used for positioning accuracy, with all of the control details handled by the Magellan IC.
 Dual‐loop corrects automatically for mechanical errors from backlash, lead screw or table assembly non‐linearities.

-The Magellan® Family of Motion Control ICs provides high performance chipbased motion control for multiple motor types.
+The Magellan® Family of Motion Control ICs provide high-performance chip-based motion control for Brushless DC, DC Brush, and Step motors.
 Magellan motion control ICs are available in 1, 2, 3, and 4‐axis versions.
-They are designed for demanding and precise applications such as this microscope X‐Y stage application and other scientific instrumentation challenges.
-X‐Y stage motion control card diagram
+They are designed for demanding and precise applications such as this microscope X‐Y stage application, and other scientific instrumentation challenges.

-Contact our customer support team at +1 978.266.1210 for more information including details on Developer’s Kits and application support.
+Want to learn more?
+Contact our customer support team today for more information, including details on Developer Kits and application support.
 We would like to assist you in improving your motion system.

 - Add a 5th Axis to 4-axis Medical Sample Delivery System

 - Improving Liquid Handling Pumping Through Optimized Feedback